 NOTE the code and procedure outlined here is NOT supported by google.

-You can use this standalone to setup a gRPC client/server for remote attestation.
+Use this standalone to setup a gRPC client/server for remote attestation.

 There are two parts:

-server which accepts connections from a verifier, performs remote attestation, quote/verify and then then securely receives a sealed key from a verifier.
+• attestor: a gRPC server which accepts connections from a verifier, performs remote attestation, quote/verify and then then securely receives a sealed key from a verifier.
 The key is distributed such that it can only get loaded or decoded on the attestor that has the TPM

 As you can see, the whole protocol is rather complicated but hinges on being able to trust the initial Endorsement Key.
 As mentioned, this is normally done by validating that the EndorsementPublic certificate is infact real and signed by a 3rd party (eg, the manufacturer of the TPM).
 In the case of google’s shielded vTPM, it is signed by google’s subordinate CA and includes information about the VM’s instance_id value.
 This protocol also “validates” the PlatformCA which itself includes a reference (serial# reference) to the EndorsementKey.
 I suppose it can contain the hash of the EKcert as another attribute…